AKhadhraoui47/STM32MP_EmLinux/README.md

 A [CLI](meta-custom/recipes-kernel/grovewifi/files/grovewifi_cli.c) written in C is provided as a built-in feature in our generated image is provided.
 This CLI exploits the **[Sysfs](https://github.com/AKhadhraoui47/Kernel_Modules?tab=readme-ov-file#b-sysfs-interface)** entries to communicate with the kernel module.

-This CLI provides the commands below
+This CLI handles any unknown commands or commands with extra or missing arguments and  provides the functionnalities below

 ```
 grovewifi_CLI --chk-state /*Returns if the state is OK or Not*/